Generalized State Discrimination for Tunable Quantum Key Distribution: Generalized method of state discrimination (GSD)

-From the Figure-~\ref{fig:keyrate-vs-phi}, we find a peak between the IDP limit and the MED limit.
+From Fig.~\ref{fig:keyrate-vs-phi}, we find a peak between the USD limit and the MED limit.
 This peak represents the highest achievable asymptotic key rate for the fixed signal states $\ket{0}$ and $\ket{+}$.
-Numerically solving, we find $\phi_{OPT}^{infty} = 0.050389$.
+Numerically solving, we find $\phi_{OPT}^{\infty} = 0.050389$.
 In the following section, we consider $\phi=\phi_{OPT}^{\infty}$ and find out the highest asymptotic key rate possible when the overlapping angle between the signal states is $\theta = \frac{\pi}{4}$.

-\section{The phiQKD Protocol}
+\section{The \NoCaseChange{phiQKD} Protocol}